mhausenblas/zdd-lab/README.md

 ![VAMP simpleservice gateways](img/vamp-gateways.png)

-We can now check which version clients of `simpleservice` see, using the [canary-check.sh](canary/canary-check.sh) test script as shown in the following.
+We can now check which version clients of `simpleservice` see, using the [canary-check.sh](canary/canary-check.sh) test script as shown in the following (with the public agent, that is, `http://$PUBLIC_AGENT` as the first argument and the number of clients as the optional second argument, `10` in this case):

     $ ./canary-check.sh http://52.25.126.14 10
     Invoking simpleservice: 0